oliver-szymanski/MapTool-jadebringer-frameworks/README.md

 ## Features

 - have a "/call functionName(parameters)" chat macro to call any function via chat
+    - try with "/call showAllFrames" followed by a later "/call hideAllFrames" ;)
 - show chat in fullscreen
 - show initiative in fullscreen
-- show button frames, in window mode and in fullscreen
+- show new button frames in window mode and in fullscreen
     - can be dragged, resized, minimized
     - have buttons to call macros with title or icon
     - buttons can be created, deactivated or hidden via macros
     - control the frame/buttons with macros
+    - check all the new "frames_" function in macro editor
 - manipulate token on other maps safely
+    - all functions using tokens can deal with tokens on any map, not just the current
 - inspect and manipulate variables in macros
     - via debug_inspect(variableNames) or debug_manipulate(variablesNames)
     - other debug related functions as debug/trace/warn/error
-- build in outputTo() function
+- build in outputTo(...) function
 - input dialog with yes/no/cancel buttons via inputYesNoCancel(...)
 - map macros to center map/show whole map area
     - maps_center()